 At UMA, we love questions!
 Below are some of the ones we get asked most often, but if you don’t find your answer here please send us a note and we’ll make sure you get the information you need.

-In addition, UMA’s commitment to experiential learning often takes students outside of the traditional classroom and school – everywhere from our own neighborhood and the Mississippi River to downtown Minneapolis and St. Paul.
+Do students spend any time outside?Denise GoldmanUMA has an enclosed grassy courtyard where students can participate in outdoor Wellness class activities as well as eat lunch when weather permits.
+In addition, UMA's commitment to experiential learning often takes students outside of the traditional classroom and school – everywhere from our urban neighborhood to the Mississippi River and area parks.